mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Receiving a Transfusion
 Your doctor may recommend a blood transfusion to boost the number of platelets or red blood cells in your body.

-If your doctor recommends a transfusion for you it will be given to you through your catheter during one of your regular visits to the Outpatient BMT Clinic.
+If your doctor recommends a transfusion, it will be given to you through your catheter during one of your regular visits to the Outpatient BMT Clinic.

+A transfusion of red blood cells usually takes 2 to 4 hours.
+Transfusions of other blood components, like platelets, takes only 15 to 30 minutes

 #### Sourcing Blood for Your Transfusion
-The blood used in your transfusion is donated at our Blood Bank.
+The blood used in your transfusion is donated at our blood bank.
 There is no substitute for real blood, so we are incredibly grateful to the people who donate blood.

-Your friends and relatives may donate red blood cells and platelets - this is known as a directed donation.
+Your friends and relatives may donate red blood cells and platelets&mdash;this is known as a directed donation.
 Your friends and relatives are eligible to donate if they:

 * Are between 16 and 75 years old.
-No parental consent is required for those who are at least 17 years old.
+No parental consent is required for those who are at least 17 years old
 * Weigh at least 110 pounds
 * Are in good health
 * Have not had an illness such as hepatitis, jaundice, cancer, etc
 * Do not have signs of a cold or active allergy at the time of donation
-* Have not taken aspirin, or any compound that has aspirin or aspirin-like drugs (Ibuprofen, Motrin<span class="superscript">&reg;</span>, Naprosyn<span class="superscript">&reg;</span>, Anaprox<span class="superscript">&reg;</span>, Advil<span class="superscript">&reg;</span>, Aleve<span class="superscript">&reg;</span>) within three days before giving blood.
+* Have not taken aspirin, or any medication that has aspirin or aspirin-like drugs (Ibuprofen, Motrin<span class="superscript">&reg;</span>, Naprosyn<span class="superscript">&reg;</span>, Anaprox<span class="superscript">&reg;</span>, Advil<span class="superscript">&reg;</span>, Aleve<span class="superscript">&reg;</span>) within 3 days before giving blood
 * Have identification showing their name and photograph or signature
-* Have not consumed alcohol eight hours before donating
+* Have not consumed alcohol for at least 8 hours before donating

-Blood donations can be given by appointment at our Blood Donor Room which is located at:
+Blood donations can be given by appointment at our Blood Donor Room, which is located at:

 Memorial Sloan-Kettering Cancer Center
 Schwartz Building Lobby
 1250 First Avenue
-(Between 67th and 68th Streets)
+(Between East 67<span class="superscript">th</span> and East 68<span class="superscript">th</span> Streets)
 New York, NY 10065

 For more information about making a directed donation and to make an appointment, your friends and family should call our Blood Donor Room at 212-639-7643.

-If your friend of family member has a blood type that isn't compatible with yours then their blood will be released for use with other patients at MSKCC.
+If your friend or family member has a blood type that isn't compatible with yours, then their blood will be released for use with other patients at MSKCC.

 Directed donations will be held for you for 30 days.
 After that, the blood will be released for use with other patients at MSKCC.

 #### Making Sure Blood Is Safe
-After it is donated all blood is tested for:
+After it is donated, all blood is tested for:

 * Syphilis
 * Hepatitis B and C
-* Exposure to the AIDS virus
+* Exposure to the HIV virus
-* The presence of a virus associated with a very rare form of leukemia.
+* The presence of a virus associated with a very rare form of leukemia
 * West Nile virus
-* Trypanosoma Cruzi
+* *Trypanosoma cruzi* (a type of microorganism)

 The chance of getting any of these from donated blood is very small.
 Directed donations are tested in exactly the same way as other donations.

-#### How long does the Transfusion take?
-A transfusion of red blood cells usually takes two to four hours.
-Transfusions of other blood components, like platelets, takes only 15-30 minutes.

-#### Are there risks associated with blood transfusions?
+#### Risks Associated with Blood Transfusions
-Yes, blood transfusions have some risks.
+Blood transfusions have some risks.
 These risks include the very slight chance of having an allergic reaction or acquiring an infection through tainted blood.

-<p class="question">Are these risks worth mentioning?</p>

-#### Can anything bad happen during or after the transfusion?
+#### Side Effects During and After the Transfusion
 Transfusions sometimes cause reactions.
 The most common symptoms are fever, chills, and hives.
-These can be treated with a variety of medicines.
+These can be treated with a variety of medications.
 Transfusion reactions are rarely life threatening.
-Nursing staff constantly check all patients while a blood transfusion is taking place.
+The nursing staff constantly check all patients while a blood transfusion is taking place.

-#### Is there anything to worry about after a transfusion?
 Allergic reactions can sometimes occur.
 Symptoms are listed below.
 They can occur up to 48 hours after the transfusion.
 Call your doctor immediately if you have:

-* Fever (100.4 F or 38 C or higher) or chills.
+* A temperature of 100.4&deg;F or 38&deg;C or higher, or chills
-* Flushing of the face.
+* Flushing of the face
-* Hives, rash, or itching.
+* Hives, rash, or itching
-* Trouble breathing or shortness of breath.
+* Trouble breathing or shortness of breath
-* Low back pain.
+* Lower back pain
-* Nausea or vomiting.
+* Nausea or vomiting
-* Weakness or fainting.
+* Weakness or fainting
-* Blood in the urine.
+* Blood in your urine
-* Chest pain (If you have chest pain, call your local emergency number immediately.).
+* Chest pain (If you have chest pain, call your local emergency number immediately)

 ### Exercise
 Exercise is an important part of the recovery process during and following stem cell transplantation.
-Benefits of exercise include preventing loss of endurance, muscle strength and bone density.
+Benefits of exercise include preventing loss of endurance, muscle strength, and bone density.
 Exercise can also prevent respiratory and circulatory problems and improve your ability to be as independent as possible.

-While in the outpatient transplant program you are encouraged to and from the hospital daily which will help to maintain your conditioning.
-During the hours you are in clinic you are encouraged to walk in the hallways (wearing a mask and gloves) two to three times daily.
-While you are staying locally in the hotel you are encouraged to walk outside weather permitting.
+While in the outpatient transplant program you are encouraged to walk to and from the hospital daily, which will help to maintain your conditioning.
+During the hours you are in clinic, you are encouraged to walk in the hallways (wearing a mask and gloves) 2 to 3 times daily.
+While you are staying locally you are encouraged to walk outside (weather permitting).

-If you have special needs you will be seen by a physical therapist for an evaluation.
+If you have special needs, you will be seen by a physical therapist for an evaluation.

 <div class="phasedivider invisible">End of Phase 3 Divider</div>

 ## Life After Your Transplant
-You will remain in the nearby apartment or hotel for several weeks following your stem cell infusion, returning to the Outpatient Clinic each day.
+You will remain in the nearby apartment or hotel for several weeks following your stem cell transplant, returning to the Outpatient BMT Clinic each day.

-When your healthcare team see that you are ready they will allow you to return home.
+When your healthcare team sees that you are ready, they will allow you to return home.
 You and your caregiver will check out of your apartment or hotel.
-You will still visit the outpatient clinic, but less frequently - every other day, then twice a week etc.
+You will still visit the clinic, but less frequently&mdash;every other day, then twice a week etc.

-### Visits to the Outpatient Clinic
+### Visits to the Outpatient BMT Clinic
 <p class="question">Once patients return home, how often do they return to the clinic?</p>

 ### Returning Home
-Before you return home it's important that you and your caregiver prepare.
+Before you return home, it's important that you and your caregiver prepare.
 We have prepared a guide called [Returning Home after your Autologous Transplant](returning-home-after-your-autologous-transplant).
 It is included at the end of this guide.

 ## Glossary
-We have identified some words in this guide that may require further explanation:
+We have identified some words in this guide that may need further explanation.

-**advil<span class="superscript">&reg;</span>**
+**Advil<span class="superscript">&reg;</span>**
 Advil<span class="superscript">&reg;</span> is a brand of ibuprofen.
-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Ibuprofen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.

-**aleve<span class="superscript">&reg;</span>**
+**Aleve<span class="superscript">&reg;</span>**
 Aleve<span class="superscript">&reg;</span> is a brand of naproxen.
-Naproxen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Naproxen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.

 **anal**
 Related to the anus.

-**anaprox**
+**Anaprox**
 Anaprox<span class="superscript">&reg;</span> is a brand of naproxen.
-Naproxen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Naproxen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.

 **anemia**
 A condition in which the number of red blood cells is below normal.

 **anesthetic**
 A drug or other substance that causes a loss of feeling or awareness.
-Local anesthetics cause a loss of feeling in one small area of the body.
+Local anesthetics cause a loss of feeling in 1 small area of the body.
 Regional anesthetics cause a loss of feeling in a part of the body, such as an arm or leg.
 General anesthetics cause a loss of feeling and a complete loss of awareness that feels like a very deep sleep.

 **anti-inflammatory**
 Having to do with reducing inflammation.
 For example an anti-inflammatory drug is taken to reduce inflammation.